 Fort Steilacoom occupies an important position in the history of early America and the Pacific Northwest.
 The fort played a significant role in the settling of Washington Territory.
 Beginning with its construction in 1849 and ending with its closure in 1868, Fort Steilacoom served as a beacon of American power and promise, promoting the migration of settlers to Washington & securing American interest in the region.

-Located in the south Puget Sound, Fort Steilacoom was a part of an early network of settlements including Forts, Camps and Military Posts which were owned by either the United States or the Hudson Bay Company. (see map below, by Alan Archambault)
+Located in the south Puget Sound, Fort Steilacoom was a part of an early network of settlements including Forts, Camps and Military Posts which were owned by either the United States or the Hudson's Bay Company. (see map below, by Alan Archambault)

 Today, the Historic Fort Steilacoom Association seeks to interpret and preserve the fort’s remaining structures, reminding current and future generations of the fort’s contributions to the history of the United States.

-Fort Steilacoom Event Schedule 2013
+Fort Steilacoom Event Schedule 2014

-May 18, 2013: Armed Forces Day at JBLM
+May 17, 2014: Armed Forces Day at JBLM